It’s about breaking down barriers people impacted by the legal system face to civic engagement–and young people are a large chunk of this population.

 Chicago Votes and the Illinois Alliance for Reentry & Justice have launched a court watching program, sending community members inside Cook County Criminal Court to watch judges and collect data on bias and misconduct.
 The data collected will help in the creation of a judicial voter guide in 2024.

-2023 Unlock Civics Policy: Voting in Prison
+2024 Unlock Civics Policy: Voting in Prison

 The lives of people in prison are influenced by policies made by elected officials.
 Those who are elected are held accountable by their constituents.
 Until people in prison are given the right to vote, making up the constituency, they are unable to hold elected officials accountable.

 “Incarcerated citizens are not able to vote — but they are counted as a part of the population for the legislative district of their documented residential addresses.
 Restoring the right to vote for this population can help spur them on a path to becoming civically active and better prepared to successfully re-enter their communities.
 Stripping those who are incarcerated of the right to vote denies a fundamental democratic right and compounds the ill effects of mass incarceration.
-We have the opportunity to catalyze criminal justice reform in Illinois by amplifying the voices impacted by the criminal justice system.” – Senator Mike Simmons, Senate Sponsor
+We have the opportunity to catalyze criminal justice reform in Illinois by amplifying the voices impacted by the criminal justice system.” – Senator Mike Simmons

 Unlock Civics Origin Story